-Do not stop at making up for what they have lost.
+Only making up for what they have lost won’t improve their customer experience.
 Go a step ahead and create a memory for them.
 Always remember that the service breakdown was caused by you and you should be glad to have the opportunity to correct it.
 Many customers would rather abandon you in the face of failure.

 You’re not doing anything special for the customer.
 You’re just ensuring things are the way they should’ve been in the first place.